James Fuller McKinley: World War I

-In July 1917, he was promoted to major.
-In August, he was promoted to temporary lieutenant colonel in the National Army as the military began to expand its ranks for World War I. Assigned to the 351st Infantry Regiment at Camp Dodge, Iowa, he served until July 1918.
+In July 1917, three months after the American entry into World War I, he was promoted to major.
+In August, he was promoted to temporary lieutenant colonel in the National Army as the armed forces began to expand its ranks for service in the war.
+Assigned to the 351st Infantry Regiment at Camp Dodge, Iowa, he served until July 1918.
 McKinley left Camp Dodge when he was promoted to temporary colonel and appointed to command the 62nd Infantry Regiment at Camp Fremont, California.

 Later in 1918, McKinley was assigned as an inspector general.
 He carried out reviews of Army units organizing and training at Camp Mills, New York and Camp Lee, Virginia before receiving appointment as inspector general for the district based at Columbus Barracks, Ohio.

 Later career

 McKinley reverted to his prewar rank of major in early 1920, and was assigned as district inspector general in charge of Reserve Officers' Training Corps affairs.
 He was promoted to lieutenant colonel on July 1 and in September 1920 he was assigned as a district inspector general for the Fourth Corps Area with duty at Charleston Ordnance Depot, South Carolina and Fort McPherson, Georgia.
 On May 9, 1921, McKinley was promoted to colonel.

 From 1922 to 1924, McKinley was adjutant of the 1st Cavalry Division at Fort Bliss, Texas.
 On March 14, 1923, he transferred to the Adjutant General's Department.
 From 1924 to 1927, he was adjutant of the Eighth Corps Area, based at Fort Sam Houston, Texas.
 From 1927 to 1929, McKinley was adjutant of the Panama Canal Department.

-In 1919, McKinley was promoted to brigadier general and assigned as Assistant Adjutant General of the Army.
-He was promoted to major general on June 1, 1933, and succeeded Charles H. Bridges as Adjutant General of the Army.
+In 1929, McKinley was promoted to brigadier general and assigned as Assistant Adjutant General of the Army.
+He was promoted to major general on June 1, 1933, and succeeded Charles Higbee Bridges as Adjutant General of the Army.
 McKinley served as the Adjutant General until retiring on October 31, 1935, and was succeeded by Edgar Thomas Conley.